Everyone wants to know how to invest to make the most money.

 The answer is, this is an information game, and the price is all the information you need.
 In an information game, what you know tells you how to invest your money.
 And the information, according to some, is the price of the asset.
 Let me tell you a story, which might make you agree with this.

 One week I was visiting a small company in Connecticut for a few days.
 On Wednesday I went to lunch with the CEO and the CTO, and before we went to lunch, we checked the stock price, and it was about a dollar fifty.
+They were so proud, See, how the pink sheets work?
+We're worth a dollar fifty!
 After lunch we came back and happened to check again, and suddenly it was about two fifty.
 An enormous, amazing increase.
 The CTO says to the CEO, What happened, do you know what happened?
 The CEO says to the CTO, I have no idea!
+Both of them looked at me, as if I might know something.
+Nope.

 Then on Friday, a couple of days later, the company got a huge order from AT&T, which was a really significant event for them.
+It validated their technology, and gave them survival money for a while.
 THAT was the reason.
 So from this I conclude that you can be the insider-est of all insiders, the CEO and CTO of a company, and have no idea what is going on with the value of your stock.
 But at the same time, the price of the stock knows.

 The people that have the real information use their information to buy it up, until the price rises so much that the driving information doesn't justify any more increase in the price.
 The information is in the price, and it is there faster and more accurately than anyone legally ought to be able to determine.

 This is called the Informational Theory of Pricing: Everything that anyone needs to know about an asset is encoded in its price.
-If you want to know how good an investment any asset is, just look at its price, its total value as a whole asset -- if it is a company, then look at its market capitalization.
+If you want to know how good an investment any asset is, just look at its price, its total value as a whole asset -- if it is a company, it's called its market capitalization.

 The price of an asset on an open market is a super-efficient, highly sensitive indicator of all the information that everyone knows, weighted by the confidence they each have in their particular perspective.You can't do better even if you are the CTO or the CEO of a company and have the inside information that my friends had when they still had no idea why their stock went up by 65%.
 The price contains everything, and you cannot hope to beat it.
 So that's the Informational Theory of Pricing.